 After the Blackstone investment in July, Oatly is now said to be planning an IPO in 2021, which could bring its value to $5 billion, according to Bloomberg.

-Swedish oat milk giant Oatly is considering an initial public offering (IPO) in the US next year that could take its value to as much as $5 million (£3.9 million), according to Bloomberg.
+Swedish oat milk giant Oatly is considering an initial public offering (IPO) in the US next year that could take its value to as much as $5 billion (£3.9 billion), according to Bloomberg.

 The report suggests that the company has already held talks with advisers about a listing in the US in the first half of 2021, adding that sources have also said the company is considering Hong Kong as a listing venue.